Today’s writing prompt: Suspicious.

 Tagged 2020 census, Democracy, Department of Justice, Fascism, FBI, Government, Hitler's American Model, Nazi Party, Opinion, politics, Separation of Powers, Supreme Court, Trump

 Hitler made sure the German youth was indoctrinated at school and in the Hitler Youth.
 His idea of a perfect Germany with perfect Germans was a country populated by blond-haired, blue-eyed people–the men strong and handsome, doing manly-man things like intimidating and killing the Untermenschen, starting with the Jews, and the women buxom and beautiful, keeping house and having as many perfect German babies as possible.
 For the purpose of this article I’ll focus on the men.
 Continue reading

-Posted in Adolf Hitler, anti-intellectualism, Domestic Abuse, Donald Trump, Fascism, Football, Gun Rights, Gun Violence, High School, Hitler Youth, Language, Mein Kampf, Men, Nationalism, North Korea, Opinion, Police Violence, Sexual Abuse, toxic masculinity, Trump supporters, University, US Politics, Violence
+Posted in Adolf Hitler, anti-intellectualism, Domestic Abuse, Donald Trump, Fascism, Football, Gun Rights, Gun Violence, High School, Hitler Youth, Language, Mein Kampf, Men, Migrate, Nationalism, North Korea, Opinion, Police Violence, Sexual Abuse, toxic masculinity, Trump supporters, University, US Politics, Violence

 Tagged anti-intellectualism, dominance, Fascism, fascism in America, Football, Hitler Youth, Indoctrination, Opinion, politics, sexual assault, society, toxic masculinity, Trump, Violence, war